ntBre/ProgrammingProjects/README.md

 a Table of Contents below the Summary of each project providing quick links to the important concepts introduced in that project to make it easier to refer to them later.

+Code snippets are divided into two types: Tutorial and Solution.
+As you might guess, the Tutorial blocks include full explanations of the code and build up to the final solutions, introducing new concepts as needed.
+In contrast, the Solution blocks only include the code required to get the desired output.
+If you are learning Python for the first time, you will obviously want to read the Tutorials, but programming experts (hopefully including the future selves of current beginners!) may want to refer directly to the Solutions.
+New concepts are primarily introduced in the early projects, so that is where most of the tutorials are found.
+Similarly, the original versions of these projects did not provide full solutions to later projects.
+In an effort to keep these projects usable as class assignments, I have also limited the full solutions to those in the original version.

+The available solutions may not be the shortest or most efficient.
+I usually like playing [code golf](https://en.wikipedia.org/wiki/Code_golf) in Python, but for the sake of teaching I have sought to write in a more verbose style, including defining some unnecessary variables and avoiding list comprehensions.
+If you know how to do something faster, please feel free to do it that way.
+If an instructor one day chooses to use this version of the projects and tries to grade your code based on similarity to mine instead of on the correctness of the output, please show them this sentence telling them not to.

 # Quantum Chemistry Programming Projects
  - [Project #0](Project00/README.md): Setting up your programming environment